avniproject/avni-canned-reports/README.md

 ```

 ### Using Docker
 There's docker-compose file included in the root directory.
-To run it on local simple checkout the project and run `docker-compose up` to run server and db containers.
-Use `docker-compose down` to destroy the containers.
+To run it on local simple checkout the project and run `docker-compose up` to run server and db containers.Use `docker-compose down` to destroy the containers.
+Web app can be accessed at http://localhost:8021